nacx/dotfiles/README.md

 Once the links have been created you're done!
 All the plugins will be automatically installed the first time you open Vim.

-## Integrated terminal
+### Integrated terminal

-The integrated terminal you will need to install `tmux`.
-Once installed, you can use the provided `tmux` configuration by creating the corresponding symlink:
+If you want to use the integrated terminal `tmux` needs to be installed.
+You can use the provided `tmux` configuration by creating the corresponding symlink:

     # Create the symbolic for the tmux configuration
     cd ~